bencao/terminal-clock/README.md

 ## Step 6: Add autocomplete

-Now that we have a fully working command line app, it has a few options, and for option `--mode` it has two possible option values.
+Now that we have a fully working command line app, it has a few options, and for the option `--mode` it has two possible option values.
 Adding autocomplete will definitely make the user experience even more delightful.
 Let’s give it a try!

 Autocomplete in command line works in a way as described below:

-1. when a user presses tab key, the shell (bash or zshrc or others) first detects current command name, and check if a completion function has been defined for the given command.
+1. when a user presses the tab key, the shell (bash or zsh or others) first detects current command name, and check if a completion function has been defined for the given command.
 2. if a completion function has been found, the shell will invoke the registered callback function to get a list of candidates
 3. the shell will show candidates and if there’s only one candidate word available, the shell will automatically fill that word to the command line

-According to the workflow, we have 2 things in our to do list:
+According to the workflow, we have 2 things in our to-do list:

-1. to implement a mechanism to help our users register completion function to their shell
+1. to implement a mechanism to help our users register the completion function to their shell
 2. to implement the callback that returns candidate words

-We’ll use addition options to add those support, and for simplification purpose, we’ll add support for bash only, but adding support other shell should be quite similar.
-If you’re interested in more general solutions, there’s a pretty neat solution for Node.js [omelette](https://www.npmjs.com/package/omelette) available.
+We’ll use additional command line options to add those support, and for simplification purpose, we’ll add support for bash only, but adding support other shells should be quite similar.
+If you’re interested in more general solutions, there’s a pretty neat solution for Node.js named [omelette](https://www.npmjs.com/package/omelette) available.

 We would make some changes to our `index.js` file: